Law Career Guide: Salary and Degree Info

 Passing the bar examinations is a requisite to practice law.
 Because the bar exams are an ordeal, bar review corporations exist to help law students hurdle the Bar.
 Associate directors of bar review corporations is a non-traditional job for someone who is trained in the legal profession.

 The duties of this career involve sales promotion, management, and administration.
 To be an associate director of a bar review corporation, you must at least have a law degree.
-Someone who is self-motivated and someone with excellent interpersonal skills is also preferred.
+Someone who is self-motivated and has excellent interpersonal skills is also preferred.

 One of the leading bar review centers in the U.S. pays its directors an average annual salary of $138,000.